 Cover Your Cough & Sneeze

 Now is a great time to explore the trail less traveled!
 Turn social distancing into an opportunity to roam free and explore the mountain playground that we are so fortunate to have surrounding us.
 As we venture out to recreate, there may be some compression at trailheads, campgrounds and other various outdoor rec touch points.
 We kindly ask that you inform yourself on the proper trail etiquette, look for lesser known trails and times to recreate, know the conditions and regulations and leave no trace.
 Below are a few resources to help you #RecreateResponsibly.

 - Know before you go.
 Check the status of the place you want to visit and have a back up plan if it's closed or crowded.

 - Be fully self-contained.
 Take everything you may need with you in order to avoid unnecessary stops at stores and gas stations.
 Bring a mask, sanitizer, food, water and other important supplies.

 - Please only travel with people from your home.
 Do not carpool.

 - Avoid campgrounds, boat/watercraft ramps, and trails that are crowded.

 - Follow all local guidance regarding outdoor recreation, including guidance from local health agencies, state government and federal organizations.

-- Use a mask when you cannot reasonably socially distance.
+- Wear a mask, especially when you cannot reasonably socially distance.

 - Avoid using communal resources in public places (i.e., picnic tables, grills).